mayaanne/foundations/sprint-1/core-introduce-yourself.md

 # Introduce yourself and get to know your cohort

 ### Learning Competencies
-By the end of this exercise, you will:
+By the end of this exercise, you will have:

-- Have a sense of who you are on this learning journey.
+- A sense of who you are on this learning journey.
-- Have shared something about your learning journey.
+- Shared something about your learning journey.

 ## Summary